Proofreading And Editing

 - Italicize the titles of longer works, such as books and journals

-- Use a half-inch (1.27 cm) hanging indent for each line after the first in each entry
+- Use a half-inch (1.27 cm) hanging indent for each line after the first

 Other Referencing Styles